Last call for Detroit startups to apply for TechCrunch’s Detroit City Spotlight pitch-off – TechCrunch

 TechCrunch is hosting a small virtual event on April 15 for startups in Detroit and we’re still looking for a few startups to pitch at the event.
 The deadline is today, Friday, April 9th.
 Apply below.
 Want to attend the free event?
 Register here.

-TechCrunch just published a feature on Detroit-darling StockX and this meetup will feature those involved in producing that content.
+TechCrunch just published a feature on Detroit-darling StockX, and this meetup will feature those involved in producing that content.
 The EC-1 can be found here.

 Everyone is welcome to attend the event, but we’re looking for startups based in Michigan’s southeast region to pitch at this event.
-TechCrunch has a long history of hosting small pitch-offs and we’re excited to revive this tradition despite the need to do it virtually.
+TechCrunch has a long history of hosting small pitch-offs, and we’re excited to revive this tradition despite the need to do it virtually.

 Not in Michigan?
 No worries.
 We’re spinning up similar events in other regions too.
 Spoiler: Pittsburgh is next.